 - Establish standing committees that can serve as a vehicle for continuously fine-tuning and upgrading the board's involvement in key governing areas like planning and external relations.

-Focus on Student Achievement - CBA 381 (3 units)
+CBA 381: Focus on Student Achievement (3 credits)

 Expand all